offsoc/onionplan/docs/proposals/usability/certificates.md

 2. Allows for the usage of [HTTP/2][], since some browsers only support it if on HTTPS[^http3-availability].

+3. [It also opens up new opportunities such as payment processing][], _"as current PCI DSS requirements do not allow non-standard TLS"_[^pci-dss-tls][^pci-dss-signed].

-2. It could be argued that this is also security-in-depth by having yet another layer of encryption atop of other existing encryption layers.
+4. It could be argued that this is also security-in-depth by having yet another layer of encryption atop of other existing encryption layers.
 Even if the theoretical gain in terms of interception and tampering resistance is not relevant, it would still allow for service operators to split their encryption